Why “I’m Fine” Can be a Trauma Response

 “Anger is okay.
 Sadness, fear, or confusion… not so much.”

-In the face of this, emotional awareness doesn’t disappear - it just adapts.
+In the face of this, emotional awareness doesn’t disappear; it adapts.
 The body still carries stress, disappointment, grief, or anxiety, but the mind learns to stay practical, factual, or neutral.

 “I’m fine” becomes less of a statement and more of a default setting.

 When people hear the word trauma, they often think of extreme events.
-And while that can be part of it, trauma can also be much quieter.
-Sometimes trauma can mean growing up without emotional attunement or learning that your feelings won’t be responded to.
+While that can be part of it, trauma can also be much quieter.
+Sometimes trauma means growing up without emotional attunement or learning that your feelings won’t be responded to.

 Sometimes it means being praised for perceived strength or independence instead of connection.
-Sometimes we just slowly buckle under the pressure of having to “keep it together” for everyone else around us.
+Sometimes we buckle under the pressure of having to “keep it together” for everyone else around us.

 In these contexts, the nervous system adapts by staying composed, controlled, and inwardly contained.
-Saying “I’m fine” isn’t a lie - it’s the language that helped us to get through our very real environments.
+Saying “I’m fine” isn’t a lie; it’s the language that helped us navigate our very real environments.

 People who default to “I’m fine” often: